-The Clery Act requires universities to annually disclose statistics for certain reported crimes and categorize them based on the following criteria:
+The Clery Act requires universities to annually disclose statistics for certain reported crimes in certain areas and categorize them based on the following criteria:

-- the person who received the crime report, - the type of crime reported, - the year in which the crime was reported, and - the geographic location where the reported crimes occurred.
+- the type of crime reported - the year in which the crime was reported, and - the geographic location where the reported crimes occurred.

-For purposes of the Clery Act, relevant geographic locations include campus, public property within or immediately adjacent to campus, and certain non-campus buildings or property that are owned or controlled by BYU.
+For purposes of the Clery Act, relevant geographic locations include campus, public property within or immediately adjacent to campus, and non-campus buildings or property that are owned or controlled by BYU (Clery Geography).